 Enhancing Resilience and Reducing Vulnerability to Observed and Expected Changes in Climate

 According to the Government Accountability Office’s “high risk” list, changes in climate pose a significant fiscal risk to the goods, services, and assets agencies rely on to complete their missions (see Limiting the Federal Government's Fiscal Exposure by Better Managing Climate Change Risks).
-Agencies must safeguard federal assets from waste, loss and misappropriation (31 USC §3512(c)(1)(B)).
+Agencies must safeguard Federal assets from waste, loss and misappropriation (31 USC §3512(c)(1)(B)).
 The crosscutting challenge of observed and expected changes in climate and extreme weather compels agencies to safeguard federal assets for the entirety of the asset service life.
-These risk management activities activities are undertaken to ensure agencies can consistently and reliability complete their missions in changing conditions.
+These risk management activities are undertaken to ensure agencies can consistently and reliably complete their missions in changing conditions.
+U.S. GSA will work to address the impacts of climate change, such as extreme heat and sea level rise, using a risk management framework.
+This will allow the agency to integrate the plan's actions and goals into its enterprise risk management processes, ensuring the impacts of climate change are assessed and managed throughout GSA.

 In addition, multiple emergency management and continuity of government directives require Federal agencies to both prepare and manage these risks to avoid costly emergency responses spanning from flooding, extreme heat, wildfire and sustained drought in Federal facilities and supply chain.
 See: